tjhickey724/discrete_math/notes/predicate_calculus/simplification.md

 $\exists x P(x)$

 and if this is true, then it means there is some element $x$ in the domain which makes $P(x)$ true.
-So we can pick such an element and assign it to a constant symbol, say $a$, and replace this formula with
+So we can pick such an element and assign it to a new constant symbol, say $a$, and replace this formula with

 $P(a)$